artcompiler/L102/README.md

 ### L102

-A language for drawing pictures.
+A language for drawing with code.